-A large, moustached chef atop a corner building welcomed us to Kappabashi Street – an extraordinary shopping mecca where tourists, home cooks and chefs shop for all kinds of pottery, kitchen tools and gadgets.
-You name it and it’s here, from cutlery to chopsticks to skewers to Japanese specialty cookware.
-The choices abound with a myriad of colors, shapes and unique Japanese flair.
+A large, mustached chef atop a corner building welcomed us to Kappabashi Street Tokyo – an extraordinary shopping mecca in Tokyo where tourists, home cooks and chefs shop for all kinds of pottery, kitchen tools and gadgets.
+You name it and it’s here on this famous Japan street, from cutlery to chopsticks to skewers to Japanese kitchen knives.

 What to Buy on Kappabashi Street

 The selection of Tokyo pottery on Kappabashi Street is overwhelming but in a good way.
 It would be impossible to walk down this kitchen theme street without finding at least one piece to buy.
 The only challenge is to decide what to buy because there is so much beautiful pottery available at reasonable prices.
 In other words, you should plan to buy several pieces of pottery.

 As for us, we bought a few special pieces at Tousyougama, a shop that stood out to us for its distinctive style of pottery and its wide selection.
 This shop is a bit more expensive than many of the Kappabashi ceramics shops scattered along the street, but this is because their pieces are of higher quality.
 We especially love the sake set that we bought for ourselves here, and the other pieces we bought made excellent gifts for close friends and family.